 Electrical installations and systems in a commercial building need testing as per the legal requirement.
 The building’s usage and how exposed it is to determine the frequency, but most require complete testing every five years.
 The Commercial Electrical Installation Report is a yearly inspection to test 20 per cent of the wiring and circuit accessories.
 This allows for only part of the building to be out of use for a few hours each year, instead of shutting down for an inspection every five years.
 An Electrical Installation Condition Report is then issued in paper and electronic formats, bringing the inspection up-to-date.
 Any issues are highlighted in the report.
 This is cheaper and simpler than having the entire building’s electric systems inspected every five years, particularly if significant repairs need to be carried out.

 PAT Testing inspects the portable electric appliances on a property, ensuring compliance with the Electricity at Work Regulations.
 Although anyone can notice a frayed wire on the kettle in the break room, PAT testing can pick up the damage before it is noticeable by someone without training.
 PAT testing goes beyond the frayed wire and checks underneath the plug top.
 Fuses and connections are checked, and wires tightened.
-A trained electrician can see more in a visual inspection than the frayed wire.
+A trained electrician in Fremantle can see more in a visual inspection than the frayed wire.
 Tests ensure larger appliances are earthed.
 Each appliance is then given a pass or fail sticker.
 Without a PAT test, the business owner may not be able to claim on the insurance if something does happen.
 PAT tests prevent injury and death caused by faulty appliances by taking them out of use or repairing.

 Commercial Electrical Remedial Works